-Indicate the number of outstanding shares of annual report. each of the Issuer's classes of capital or comm ion stock as of the close of the period cover red by the 113,779,244 ord linary shares, par value US\$0.01 per share, as o of December 31, 2018 Indicate by check mark if the registrant is a v Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 If this report is an annual or transition report of the Securities Exchange Act of 1934.
-Yes \Box , indicate by check mark if the registrant is not No $\ oxtimes$ required to file reports pursuant to Section 13 or 15(d) Indicate by check mark whether the registrar of 1934 during the preceding 12 months (or for sucfiling requirements for the past 90 days.
-Yes ⊠ Indicate by check mark whether the registrar 405 of Regulation S-T ($\S 232.405$ of this chapter) d such files).
-Yes \boxtimes No \square nt has submitted electronically every Interactive during the preceding 12 months (or for such sho Indicate by check mark whether the registrar company.
-See definition of "large accelerated filer, one): nt is a large accelerated filer, an accelerated file," "accelerated filer," and "emerging growth co Large accelerated filer \Box Accelerated filer ⊠ Non-accelerated filer \Box Emerging growth company $\ oxtimes$ If an emerging growth company that prepare elected not to use the extended transition period for Section 13(a) of the Exchange Act. ⊠ es its financial statements in accordance with U. r complying with any new or revised financial a Indicate by check mark which basis of account unting the registrant has used to prepare the fina ancial statements included in this filing: U.S. GAAP ⊠ International Financial Reporting Standard by the International Accounting Standards If "Other" has been checked in response to the to follow. he previous question, indicate by check mark w which financial statement item the registrant has elected Item 17 □ Item 18 □ If this is an annual report, indicate by check Act).
-Yes \square No \boxtimes mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange (APPLICABLE ONLY TO ISSUERS INVO LVED IN BANKRUPTCY PROCEEDINGS I DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrar Exchange Act of 1934 subsequent to the distribution nt has filed all documents and reports required to on of securities under a plan confirmed by a cou e Securities † The term "new or revised financial accounting s Standards Codification after April 5, 2012. standard" refers to any update issued by the Fin nancial Accounting Standards Board to its A Accounting
+Indicate the number of cannual report. outstanding shares of ea ach of the Issuer's classes of capital or commo on stock as of the close of the period covered by the ā 112,755,320 ordinary shares, par value US\$0.01 per share, as of December 31, 2019 - Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ If this report is an annua of the Securities Exchange Ac equired to file reports pursuant to Section 13 or 15((d) 12 months (or for such : shorter period that the registrant was required Section 13 or 15(d) of the Securities Exchange Act to file such reports), and (2) has been subject to su Data File required to be submitted pursuant to Rule ter period that the registrant was required to submit a non-accelerated filer, or an emerging growth apany" in Rule 12b-2 of the Exchange Act.
+(Check Large accelerated filer Accelerated filer \square Non-accelerated filer Emerging growth company \boxtimes elected not to use the extended If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards † provided pursuant to Section 13(a) of the Exchange Act. ⊠ Indicate by check mark which basis of accounti ing the registrant has used to prepare the finan ncial statements included in this filing: U.S. GAAP ⊠ nancial Reporting Standards as issued onal Accounting Standards Board Other r 🗆 If "Other" has been chec to follow.
+Item 17 □ Item - previous question, indicate by check mark wh nich financial statement item the registrant has elect ted If this is an annual report Act).
+Yes \square No \boxtimes rt, indicate by check ma ark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) nas filed all documents and reports required to of securities under a plan confirmed by a cour be filed by Sections 12, 13 or 15(d) of the Securities.
+Yes \square No \square ies † The term "new or revise Accounting Standards C